 Good Manners Matter

-To make it clear being confident doesn’t mean to be cocky.
+To make it clear being confident doesn’t mean being cocky.
 It’s a fine line that people tend to forget, quite easily.
 When you are interacting with other people always be polite and well-spoken.

 A straight posture and a friendly smile help establish a professional presence without too much effort.
 Professionals speak politely and make eye contact when communicating.
 They maintain a relaxed voice and stay calm under pressure.
 Especially during tough situations or when making high-pressure decisions.